cbegin/graven/README.md

      freeze    Freezes vendor dependencies to avoid having to check in source unfreeze  Unfreezes vendor dependencies
      init      Initializes a project directory
-     deploy    Deploys artifacts to a repository
+     release   Releases artifacts to repositories
      help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: